Product Description

 Care instructions

-• Keep away from direct sunlight to prevent color and pattern fading.
+- Keep away from direct sunlight to prevent fading of colors and patterns.

 Note